 |Course Title||Level 1 Diploma in Introduction to the Hospitality Industry|

-This Level 1 Diploma in Introduction to the Hospitality Industry is for you if you are 16 or over and would like to work in the hospitality and catering sector.
-This course focuses on developing and enhancing the practical skills you acquired at Entry Level.
+The Level 1 Diploma in Introduction to the Hospitality Industry is ideal for anyone who would like to work in the hospitality and catering sector.
 You will be encouraged to develop and practise basic catering and food safety skills required for employment and/or career progression in the hospitality sector.
-By gaining an understanding of the hospitality industry you will be able to choose which direction you would like to progress in.
+By gaining an understanding of the hospitality industry you will be able to choose which direction you will like to progress in.

 Entry Level Certificate in Introduction to the Hospitality Industry.

 A full-time one year course starting in September.

 The course is structured into units that consists of assignments and a range of practical tests.
 The assignments focus on aspects of the catering industry including: Introduction to the hospitality industry, Customer service in the hospitality industry, Basic cookery and food preparation, Introduction to healthy eating, Using kitchen equipment.
 Practical tests are centred around using different food items and cooking methods.

 This qualification provides a real opportunity for you to gain work specific skills and knowledge in the catering industry.
 English and communication skills are particularly important, you need to be able to listen carefully to identify the needs of customers, respond effectively to questions in an open and friendly manner and maintain written records of work completed.
 Carrying out calculations is vital when working in the kitchen area.
 Recipes will be developed which will include yields, measurements and ratios.
 Whilst working in the restaurant or bistro you will develop cash handling skills.